fix8mt/conjure_enum/README.md

 # Notes
 ## Use of `std::string_view`
 All of the generated static strings and generated static tables obtained by `std::source_location` use `std::string_view`.
 No string copying is done, resulting in a single static string in your application.
-To demonstrate this, the default build of `examples` performs a [strip](https://en.wikipedia.org/wiki/Strip_(Unix)) on the executable.
+To demonstrate this, the default build of `example` performs a [strip](https://en.wikipedia.org/wiki/Strip_(Unix)) on the executable.

 <details><summary><i>output</i></summary>
 <p>